-• Due to the high temperatures that the catalytic converter can reach, never park in an area where the catalytic converter could come into contact with highly inflammable materials, for example dry grass or spilt petrol.
+Due to the high temperatures that the catalytic converter can reach, never park in an area where the catalytic converter could come into contact with highly inflammable materials, for example dry grass or spilt petrol.
 This could start a fire.

-The 12-volt vehicle battery will run down if the hazard warning lights are left on for a long time, even if the ignition is switched off.
+• The battery will run down if the hazard warning lights are left on for a long time, even if the ignition is switched off.